 Just the dollars and cents, please.

-Price for couples counseling varies from area to area.
+The price for couples counseling varies from area to area.
 In major cities, the prices can be higher but then so is the office rents and everything else.
 In my area, the “usual and customary” rate is on the order of $100.00 to $150.00 an hour.
-A few very new counselors may be lower and some old timer’s with very busy practices charge more.
+A few very new counselors may be lower and some old-timers with very busy practices charge more.

 Relationship issues are not considered a mental illness, even if your spouse is driving you crazy.
 Most medical insurance or public funding will not cover relationship issues or the coverage will be limited.
 There are cost-cutting things you can do.
 Some Employee Assistance Plans cover relationship issues.
 There are low-cost clinics and some counselors offer sliding fee scales for low-income people.

 Relationship counseling may turn out to be a bargain.

 Even if none of those options work for you and you are looking at paying out-of-pocket consider this:

 How much will the divorce lawyer want for a retainer?
 Do the math.
 Six sessions at the average price that works out to six hundred to nine hundred dollars.
 Less than a lawyer.
 Less than deposits and rent for a second place.
 Way less than the cost of a custody dispute.

 How much time and effort have you put into this relationship?
 There must have been some reason you two got together and stayed together besides the booze that first night.

 If there is any chance of fixing this don’t you owe it to yourself to invest a few bucks in trying to make this relationship work?